-Students will be dropped from the course for missing more than 5 classes.
-Students in English 1301 are expected to be on time.
+Students in English 1302 are expected to be on time.
 If you are more than 10 minutes late to class, then you are considered absent but will be allowed to stay in class and submit assignments due that day for full credit.
 If you are late to class and choose to stay, please enter quietly.
 If a student misses more than 5 classes, they will be subject to being dropped from the course at the instructor's discretion.

-When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
-It is the student's responsibility to complete work missed within a reasonable period as determined by the instructor.
+\When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
+It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.
 The following absences are excused with the proper notices: